gamesaver2010/WaveFlow/README.md

 ![image](https://raw.githubusercontent.com/gamesaver2010/WaveFlowImages/main/image%20(4).png)
-# SwiftBar Plugin
+# WaveFlow Plugin
-SwiftBar is a Roblox Studio plugin which is designed to replicate a spotlight search bar (as seen in MacOS and other operating systems), with more than just a search feature.
-SwiftBar, also referred to as ‘The Bar’, helps developers efficiently perform tasks within studio without having to use your mouse.
-The efficiency applied from the plugin relys purely on the users muscle memory with commands and shortcuts.
+Introducing WaveFlow, your ultimate solution for effortless UI animations in Roblox Studio!
+WaveFlow is a cutting-edge plugin designed to simplify the animation process for user interfaces, allowing creators to bring their games to life with just a few clicks.
+Whether you're a seasoned developer or just starting your Roblox journey, WaveFlow empowers you to add dynamic and eye-catching animations to your UI elements seamlessly.
 # How-to-use
 ### First time using it?
 You may be prompted to setup the Plugin before using.
 This will only take a sec.